Mathématique: Chapter 5

 Oh God.

-A list that delineated eight items, but required ten.
+A list that delineated eight items, but required nine (or ten).

 He needed to make an effort.
 He needed to focus on Young.
-The problem was that he was—
+The problem was—

 He was hearing a continuous tone.